Distance Learning

 Bringing the Museum to you.

-Connect with a Museum Educator through live, interactive videoconferencing direct from Austin.
+Connect with a Museum Educator through live, free, interactive videoconferencing direct from the Bullock Texas State History Museum.

 Can't bring your class to the Museum?
 Bring the Museum to your class!
-Distance learning at the Museum allows students to explore history through conversations with Museum Educators.
-These curriculum-enhancing experiences will engage your students in examining artifacts and primary sources and thinking critically about a Texas history topic.
-All programs are designed with pre-and post-viewing activities and a variety of teacher resources aligned to the Texas Essential Knowledge and Skills (TEKS).
+Distance learning with the Museum invites students to explore history through conversations with Museum Educators.
+These curriculum-enhancing experiences engage your students in thinking critically about Texas history by examining artifacts and primary sources.
+Programs are designed with pre and post-viewing activities and a variety of teacher resources aligned to the Texas Essential Knowledge and Skills (TEKS).

 They were engaged and interested.
 This was a great learning experience and connected with our curriculum of explorers.
 Woodland Elementary